Nola nowhere near perfect for Phillies in Houston this time

-Nola was done after 4 1/3 innings in Game 1 of the World Series, though he retired the final six batters he faced and left in a tie game after the Phillies rallied from an early 5-0 deficit.
+Nola was done after 4 1/3 innings in Game 1 of the World Series, though he retired the final six batters he faced and left in a tie game after the Phillies rallied from an early 5-0 deficit – and won 6-5 after J.T.
+Realmuto led off the 10th inning with his third homer this postseason.

+”No doubt at all,” Nola said of the team’s comeback. ”Throughout the whole game.
+I mean, we’ve done it before.”

 Just 3 1/2 weeks earlier at Minute Maid Park, Nola was perfect through 6 2/3 innings against the Astros before giving up two hits.
-Philadelphia won 3-0 that night to clinch its first playoff berth since 2011.
+Philadelphia won 3-0 that night to clinch its first playoff berth since 2011, and now the Phillies are in the World Series for the first time since 2009.

-The World Series got off to a good start for Nola when he opened with consecutive strikeouts of Jose Altuve and American League Championship Series MVP Jeremy Pena.
+Things started good for Nola when he opened with consecutive strikeouts, setting down three-time batting champion Jose Altuve and American League Championship Series MVP Jeremy Pena.

-But Kyle Tucker homered twice off Nola, the second a laborious plate appearance that ended with a 95 mph sinker left over the middle of the plate.
+But Kyle Tucker homered twice off the Phillies right-hander.
+Tucker went deep leading off the second, before a laborious plate appearance an inning later that ended with a 95 mph sinker left over the middle of the plate.

+”They were all over me in the second or third inning,” Nola said.

 Nola got ahead 0-2 before missing with two breaking balls, and a foul ball and a ball got it to a full count.
-Tucker didn’t miss on the sinker, hitting it nearly 400 feet into the Astros bullpen in right-center to make it 5-0.
+Tucker didn’t miss the sinker, hitting a three-run shot nearly 400 feet into the Astros bullpen in right-center to make it 5-0.

-While it appeared Nola’s night might be over after that, the Phillies scored three runs as likely AL CY Young Award winner Justin Verlander had a 31-pitchin the top of the fourth.
-Nola came back out to get his only 1-2-3 inning.
+While it appeared Nola’s night might be over after that, the Phillies scored three runs when likely AL Cy Young Award winner Justin Verlander threw 31 pitches in the top of the fourth.
+Nola came back out to get his only 1-2-3 inning after manager Rob Thomson asked him how he felt.

+”I felt good,” Nola said. ”They were scratching hits off me, and obviously Tucker’s two homers, you know, hurt me a little bit right there.
+But I felt good, felt good in the fourth inning, and that one out in the fifth inning, and the bullpen came in and did awesome.”

-J.T.
-Realmuto’s two-run double in the fifth tied it.
-Nola struck out Pena again to open the bottom of the inning, and with left-handed slugger Yordan Alvarez coming up, manager Rob Thomson replaced him with lefty Jose Alvarado.
+A two-run double by Realmuto, the Phillies catcher, tied the game in the fifth.
+Nola struck out Pena again to open the bottom of the inning, and with left-handed slugger Yordan Alvarez coming up, Thomson replaced him with lefty Jose Alvarado.

+”Nola looked like he had a little trouble working out of the stretch today.
+He’s got to work on that,” Thomson said. ”But when he was in the windup he was pretty good, actually.”

 Nola struck out five and walked two.
 He allowed six hits while throwing 52 of 81 pitches for strikes.